 Supporting Drawing of a Particle

-Particles are textured positions with no area.
+>>HEREParticles are textured positions with no area.
 However, as discussed in the introduction, your engine will draw each particle as a textured rectangle.
 For this reason you can simply reuse the existing texture vertex shader texture_vs.glsl.

 Creating GLSL Particle Fragment Shader

-When it comes to the actual computation of each pixel color, a new GLSL fragment shader, particle_fs.glsl, must be created to ignore the global ambient terms.
+>>HEREWhen it comes to the actual computation of each pixel color, a new GLSL fragment shader, particle_fs.glsl, must be created to ignore the global ambient terms.
 Physical effects such as fires and explosions do not participate in illumination computations.

 Under the src/glsl_shaders folder, create a new file and name it particle_fs.glsl.